Outex products are built to last. When properly maintained all of our components can last as long as your camera equipment.

 - Store in a dry, cool place, just as you would your camera gear.

-- Refrain from compressing the cover too tightly when stored, to avoid creating fold-marks.
+- Refrain from folding/compressing the cover tightly when stored, to avoid creating fold-marks.
+Let is "breathe".

 - Protect the cover when installed on a camera by using our carrying case during transport, even inside a backpack, to avoid hitting other hard objects.